KatsiarynaMashokha/MobileFlashcards/README.md

+# React Native Project: Mobile Flashcards
+## Description:
+Mobile Flashcards is a mobile application that helps to study.
+It has a functionality to create many different decks, add questions and answers to them, and then test yourself by taking a quiz and answering those questions.
+In the end of the quiz the score is displayed.
+Also, if there was not any activity for a day, notification reminder to study will be received.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).